AsaTyr2018/MyLora/README.md

 - **Category management** – create and assign categories with just a few clicks.
 - **Local migration** – scripts are included to import existing collections or migrate old category files.
 - **Responsive design** – works great on desktop and mobile.
 - **Plugin system** – extend the app via Pluggy-powered plugins that can be enabled in the web UI.
+See [docs/plugins.md](docs/plugins.md) for details.

 ## Quick setup